RIR360/development/journal/2025/september.md

 - If you the decision went wrong, never regret even for a fraction of time.
 - Believe in the process, it was meant to be like this, not totally your fault.
 - Never try to carry the burden, try to take better decisions next time.

+## 09/30/2025
+- Action take away depressionm, so stop thinking and take action.